hallotype/Piksels/readme.md

 Place an anchor in the glyph.
 This will be the rotating point for the rotate axis.

-See the `Example.ufo` for an -well- example.
+See the `Example.ufoz` for an -well- example.

 ## Create a variable font
 super easy: